lizaodawn/IMMARKUS-wiki-clone/Defining-your-data-model.md

 ## Data Model Hierarchy

 If you data model is hierarchical, Entity Classes will __inherit the properties of their parent classes__.
-This means you can define common properties, which should be shared among classes at a root level.
+This means you can define common properties, which should be shared among classes, at a root level.
+Child classes then only need to define properties that are __specific to them.__